folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

 	$ cd ../../../stripes-experiments/stripes-core

-You don't need to build the modules, as they get pulled into the Stripes UI by WebPack when it is build.
+You don't need to build the modules, as they get pulled into the Stripes UI by WebPack when it is built.
 So now you are ready to build and run the service that provides the UI:

 	$ npm install